lbryan212/STEEzE732/README.md

 # STEEzE732's CS:GO Config

-This is mainly here to keep track of all my settings, having to start all over was a pain in my a** so I figured I'd keep track of all my settings.
-Feel free to use them however!
+This is mainly here to keep track of all my settings, having to start all over was a pain in my a** so I figured I'd create this.

 Put *autoexec.cfg* in `...\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg` or take what you want from it and add to your autoexec config!